progit/progit/de/02-git-basics/01-chapter2.markdown

 To be able to collaborate on any Git project, you need to know how to manage your remote repositories.
 Remote repositories are versions of your project that are hosted on the Internet or network somewhere.
 You can have several of them, each of which generally is either read-only or read/write for you.
 Collaborating with others involves managing these remote repositories and pushing and pulling data to and from them when you need to share work.
 Managing remote repositories includes knowing how to add remote repositories, remove remotes that are no longer valid, manage various remote branches and define them as being tracked or not, and more.
 In this section, we’ll cover these remote-management skills.

-Um mit anderen via Git zusammenarbeiten zu können, mußt du wissen, wie du auf externe ("remote") Repositories zugreifen kannst.
+Um mit anderen via Git zusammenarbeiten zu können, musst du wissen, wie du auf externe (engl. "remote") Repositories zugreifen kannst.
 Externe Repositories sind Versionen deines Projektes, die im Internet oder irgendwo in einem anderen Netzwerk gespeichert sind.
 Du kannst mehrere solcher Repositories haben und du kannst jedes davon entweder nur lesen oder lesen und schreiben.
 Mit anderen via Git zusammenzuarbeiten impliziert, solche Repositories zu verwalten und Daten aus ihnen herunter- oder heraufzuladen, um deine Arbeit für andere verfügbar zu machen.
-Um externe Repositories zu verwalten, muß man wissen, wie man sie anlegt und wieder entfernt, wenn sie nicht mehr verwendet werden, wie man externe Branches verwalten und nachverfolgen kann, und mehr.
+Um externe Repositories zu verwalten, muss man wissen, wie man sie anlegt und wieder entfernt, wenn sie nicht mehr verwendet werden, wie man externe Branches verwalten und nachverfolgen kann, und mehr.
 In diesem Kapitel werden wir auf diese Aufgaben eingehen.

 ### Showing Your Remotes ###